Mirror Games Against an Open Book Player: Introduction

 Bob, who plays second, has a simple deterministic, low memory strategy (which can actually be performed even by humans): Bob fixes any perfect matching on the elements $\{1,2, \ldots, 2n\}$; for example $(1,2),(3,4),...,(2n-1,n)$.
 For every number picked by Alice, Bob responds with the matched number.
 Unless Alice repeats a number, this allows Bob to pick in every turn a number that has not appeared so far.
 Note that Bob needs to remember simply the current value Alice announced, i.e.\ $O(\log n)$ bits, in order to execute this strategy.

 This game was suggested by Garg and Schneider~\cite{mirrorgame} as a very simple example of a mirror strategy (hence the name).
-Given the limited computational resources they require, the question is when can they be implemented.
+Given the limited computational resources mirror strategies require, the question is when can they be used.
 In particular whether Alice has a lower memory strategy as well and if not what is it that breaks the symmetry between the two players.

 What Garg and Schneider showed is that every deterministic ``winning” (drawing) strategy for Alice requires space that is linear in $n$.
 I.e.\ there is no mirror like strategy for her.

 What about probabilistic strategies?
 Here we have to consider the model carefully.
 Suppose that Alice has a secret memory of some bounded size (we call this the `closed book' case) as well as a supply of random bits (that Bob cannot access).
 Garg and Schneider showed a randomized strategy that manages to draw against any strategy of Bob with probability at least $1-\frac{1}{n}$ and requires $O(\sqrt{n}\log^2 n)$ bits of memory while relying on access to a {\em secret random perfect matching oracle}.
 Feige \cite{feige} showed an improved randomized strategy, under the same settings, that draws with the same probability and needs only $O(\log^3 n)$ bits of memory.
 Menuhin and Naor~\cite{MenuhinN22} showed that such strategies can be implemented with either $O(n\log n)$ bits of long lasting randomness (in addition to the $O(\log^3 n)$ bits of memory), or to replace the assumptions with cryptographic ones (assuming that Bob cannot break a one-way function) and obtain a low memory strategy for Alice.